 If you find yourself a bit peckish after visiting the Sioni Cathedral, follow your nose to the bakery right next door.
 This small storefront churns out delicious, fresh made Georgian bread, khachapuri, and lobiani.

-If you want to get outside and see what life in Georgia was like in the centuries past, then head to the Open-Air Museum of Ethnography a little bit outside of the city centre.
-An offshoot of the Georgian National Museum, this is a great place for families an history buffs alike.
+If you want to get outside and see what life in Georgia was like in the centuries past, then head to the Open-Air Museum of Ethnography a little bit outside of the city centre by Turtle Lake.
+An offshoot of the Georgian National Museum, this is a great place for families and history buffs alike.

 There are countless churches in the Georgian capital, however, the newest addition and by far the most impressive would have to the Holy Trinity Cathedral of Tbilisi.
 Known simply as the Sameba Cathedral by locals, this massive building was opened in 2004 to commemorate 2,000 years since the birth of Jesus Christ.